-Yes, compared to what you're used to, you will be able to seek out and find a lot of what you might think of as weird, bizarre and/or downright disgusting on a menu in China.
+Yes, compared to what you're used to, you will be able to seek out and find a lot of what you might think of as weird, bizarre, and/or downright disgusting on a menu in China.
 This doesn't mean that domesticated animals will appear on every menu.
-It does mean that you can find restaurants specializing in bull frog, rabbit head and duck tongue.
-And, it's true, in some parts of China, you may actually find restaurants that serve dog or cat.
+It does mean that you can find restaurants specializing in bullfrog, rabbit head, and duck tongue.
+In some parts of China, you may actually find restaurants that serve dog or cat.

-Activists in China are protesting the consumption of dog meat and so it's definitely got a bad reputation, even among locals.
-But again, that doesn't mean that the neighbor's fluffy poodle will end up on the table.
+Activists in China are protesting the consumption of dog meat, and so it's definitely got a bad reputation, even among locals.
+That doesn't mean that the neighbor's fluffy poodle will end up on the table, though.

 02 of 05

-I've lived in Shanghai for a long time and over the years I've read various articles about how clean the water is supposed to be – and it may be true.
-Perhaps after the cleaning functions are performed, it is potable.
-But Shanghai's problem lies in the pipes that deliver the water.
-Many are frightfully old or damaged so ground water seeps in or nasties from the pipes themselves get involved in the water, so by the time it reaches your mouth from the tap, it's best not to drink it.
+Shanghai's problem lies in the pipes that deliver the water.
+Many are frightfully old or damaged so groundwater seeps in or nasties from the pipes themselves get involved in the water, so by the time it reaches your mouth from the tap, it's best not to drink it.

-The water can be boiled or filtered and should be OK.
+The water can be boiled or filtered and should be okay.
 The safest bet is to drink bottled water wherever you go.

 03 of 05